AdaCore/spark2014/lrm/source/packages.rst

 .. todo:: Consider whether we need the extended state_name with integrity

-.. todo Consider whether we need Volatile => In_Out.
+.. todo:: Consider whether we need Volatile => In_Out.

 .. todo:: Consider a latched output mode selector, one that can be read after writing but need not be.
 This scheme has beeen